How an SD-WAN can cure those security blues

 It doesn't matter how secure Amazon, Salesforce or Microsoft make their cloud services, business and technology leaders get the heebie jeebies when sensitive data must traverse the Internet to get to the cloud service.

-Many of the leading SD-WAN vendors offer granular internet breakout and steer applications traffic in alignment with security mandates through secure gateways and next-generation firewalls located in the branch, cloud or data centre.
+Many of the leading SD-WAN vendors offer granular internet breakout and steer applications traffic in alignment with security mandates through secure gateways and next-generation firewalls located in the branch, cloud or data center.

 An SD-WAN mitigates the traditional risks associated with using the cloud and SaaS or IaaS services.